ben-norton/apis-data-standards-specifications/README.md

 # Technical Documentation Library
-### Target technology: data standards and the construction of RESTful APIs
+### Target technology: Data Standards and the construction of RESTful APIs